 You finally figured out a career path and maybe even the college you want to attend, but now you are faced with the daunting task of figuring out how to pay tuition and it seems that your only option is to take out student loans.
 You do the math and…

-Posted January 21st, 2017 by & filed under Counseling at SWC, Student & Alumni Stories, People of SWC, Where Do Southwestern College Grads Work?, Alumni News and Updates.
+Posted January 21st, 2017 by & filed under Counseling at SWC, Student & Alumni Stories, Where do SWC Grads Work, People of SWC.

 Early on in my graduate internship at a family counseling agency, a supervisor told me, "We have the best jobs in the world, for we get to witness, hold and create change."
 I remember being pulled by those words, but I do not think I truly understood what they meant, and I am still unraveling…

 Posted December 13th, 2016 by & filed under Student & Alumni Stories, Wild Heart Gallery, Creativity & More.

 Poem in Third person about your wildest love

 There once was a introverted boy, most people associated him with being shy, living in the projects.
 The boy didn’t have many friends; to be honest he didn’t like his fellow classmates.
 They were into sports, smoking/selling weed, and joining gangs.
 All…

 Posted November 19th, 2016 by & filed under Student & Alumni Stories, Ecotherapy, Consciousness & Mindfulness.